Zorahmella/qmk_firmware/keyboards/ariamelon/honeydew/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:

-* **Physical dip switch**: Unplug the keyboard, move the DIP switch next to the USB-C port to the on position then plug in the keyboard.
-Move the DIP switch back afterwards to use it normally again.
-* **Physical reset button**: Double press the reset button on the bottom of the keyboard.
+Enter the bootloader by holding down the reset button on the bottom of the keyboard.
-* **Dip switch + reset button**: Move the DIP switch next to the USB-C port to the on position then press the reset button.
-Move the DIP switch back afterwards to use it normally again.

 ## Changelog
+* 07/09/2023: Added V3 support.
+Moved some of the RP2040-specific settings to the individual version folders.
 * 04/07/2023: Moved some RGB matrix settings to info.json.
 Changed ADC EMA alpha definition and EMA equation.
 * 01/07/2023: Separated V2 USBPD and ADC functions into different files.
 Added exponential moving average to ADC functionality to get better accuracy.
 Renamed adc_values to adc_values_t for better clarity.
 * 30/06/2023: Updated V2 ADC code to not use floats.